kirtfitzpatrick/writer-reader/README.md

 - k8s Config Map
 - k8s Secret

-What this allows you to do is to label and store vital info like a VPC ID or CloudFront Distribution ID, ARNs, secret credentials, and so on that were created by one stack or chart in one location, such as a production account in eu-west-1, and then retrieve that information to be used in an AWS stack or Kubernetes chart in a different location, such as a central account in us-east-1 or an EKS cluster.
+What this allows you to do is to label and store vital info like a IDs, ARNs, secret credentials, and so on that were created by one AWS stack or k8s chart in one location and needed by another stack or Kubernetes chart somewhere else.
+It's dependencies simplified, cross account, cross region, and cross platform.

+This opens up and streamlines code organization allowing you to scale infra codebases while also integrating construct based toolkits in a far more productive manner.

-It works across AWS accounts and regions and with the CfnToken system it can resolve the dependencies at deploy time by CloudFormation which allows you to put complex dependencies within the same CDK app with stacks all deploying and relying on each other in different accounts and regions.
+With the CfnToken system it can resolve the AWS native dependencies at deploy time by CloudFormation which allows you to put complex dependencies within the same CDK app with stacks all deploying and relying on each other in different accounts and regions and it sorts out the complexity for you.

-This takes care of accurately labeling the dependencies with the KeyDecorator system and it takes care of knowing where to go to fetch the dependency through the WrittenLocation system.
+This handles accurately labeling dependencies through the KeyDecorator system and it handles knowing where to fetch the dependency through the WrittenLocation system.

 It can also be used to export dependencies via npm for use by other codebases.
-For example you could have a company wide platform that exports many of the things needed by smaller apps such as VPC ID, and then developers could import them into their app via npm install and use them via a Reader.
-And it will all be strongly typed all the way through from the app to the platform.
+For example you could have a company wide platform that exports much of the information needed by smaller apps such as VPC ID, and then developers can import the Writers they need into their app via npm and use them via a Reader.
+And it will be strongly typed all the way through from the app to the platform.

 ## Jigs